-That message was certainly not a bad one, just one, after a decade in the finance industry and a professionally driven mindset stemming from a lifetime of never thinking even ONCE that I wouldn’t go to a job every day, that made the transition to “stay at home motherhood” a complex one.
+That message was certainly not a bad one, just one; after a decade in the finance industry and a professionally driven mindset stemming from a lifetime of never thinking even ONCE that I wouldn’t go to a job every day, that made the transition to “stay at home motherhood” a complex one.

 I didn’t realize my world would be turned upside down.
-Up until 39 weeks pregnant, I proclaimed to my work mates that “there was no way I could breastfeed more than 12 weeks. the inconvenience!
+Up until 39 weeks pregnant, I proclaimed to my workmates that “there was no way I could breastfeed more than 12 weeks. the inconvenience!
 8 weeks maternity leave is for the weak!”
-(I breastfed my first born for 10 months until I became pregnant with our second son.
-Our second son is almost 15 months and we’re still breastfeeding.)
+(I breastfed my firstborn for ten months until I became pregnant with our second son.
+Our second son is almost 15 months, and we’re still breastfeeding.)

-This time, she flew in from Maine to help with the transition back to both of us working full time.
+This time, she flew in from Maine to help with the transition back to both of us working full-time.
 My sweet baby boy was ten weeks old.
-I had a rough labor, delivery and recovery and in short…that day going to work felt, well, simply and absolutely wrong.
+I had a rough labor, delivery, and recovery, and in short…that day going to work felt simple and wrong.

 I HAD NEVER FELT SUCH FORCE OF CONVICTION UNTIL I SAT IN MY OFFICE STARING AT A COMPUTER SCREEN.
-LEAVING MY INFANT SON FOR “THIS” WAS NOT AN EVEN TRADE OFF.
+LEAVING MY INFANT SON FOR “THIS” WAS NOT AN EVEN TRADE-OFF.
 HE NEEDED ME.
 I NEEDED HIM.

-It took two weeks convincing my boss that I must leave the job.
+It took two weeks to convince my boss that I must leave the job.
 He didn’t understand the decision.
-Honestly, there were moments when I didn’t either but I just couldn’t stay.
-I “resigned” FOUR times before I finally said, “I won’t be in on Monday” to which my boss replied, “Okay, but if you want to come in on Monday, just know there is a place for you.”
+Honestly, there were moments when I didn’t either, but I couldn’t stay.
+I “resigned” FOUR times before I finally said, “I won’t be in on Monday,” to which my boss replied, “Okay, but if you want to come in on Monday, just know there is a place for you.”

 Simple.
 Profound.
 Clarity.

-Again, not a bad quality to instill in children, just one that can make leaving my job to be a full time mother, a role of which I had no inkling how to perform, fraught with feelings of vulnerability and insecurity in ways I had never experienced in my entire life.
+Again, not a bad quality to instill in children, just one that can make leaving my job to be a full-time mother, a role of which I had no clue how to perform, fraught with feelings of vulnerability and insecurity in ways I had never experienced in my entire life.